Agreed value insurance

 Premiums for agreed value insurance policies are typically more expensive than an ACV car insurance policy.
 Here are some of the factors that car insurance companies look at to determine the cost of agreed value car insurance:

-- Your vehicle: The specifics of your vehicle, like the age, make and model will impact the cost of agreed value insurance.
+- Your vehicle: The specifics of your vehicle, such as its age, make and model will impact the cost of agreed value insurance.

 - Your mileage: If your vehicle is used as a daily driver, your agreed value insurance premium will likely be more expensive due to the increased risk of a claim.